dnorcini/ComptonSim/README.md

 # Compton spectrometer GEANT4 simulation

-Danielle Norcini (danielle.norcini@yale.edu)
-'''
-September 2016
+Danielle Norcini (danielle.norcini@yale.edu), September 2016
-'''

 ## Overview
 This program models the gamma-ray energy deposition physics within the context of a Compton spectrometer set-up used to measure the energy non-linearity of scintillator material.
 Using GEANT-4, a particle physics simulation based on C++ and the ROOT framework, the geometry represented includes: